 A note on monster placement; While some of the Bloodworths have definite locations, the GM is encouraged to make the remainder appear whenever it would be most scary to do so, which is actually sound advice.
 Quantum Ogres be damned, this is a horror adventure and thus the devil must have its due.

 I think this is without a doubt the most fucked up adventure that I have ever read.
 I guess that is some sort of achievement.
 It is not, however, an incompetent horror adventure.
-I think it achieves what it wants to achieve with flying colours.
+I think it achieves what it wants to achieve with flying colors.
 I don’t want what it is trying to achieve, but it does so.
-It may be likened to a man crafting, with care and consideration, the most perfect rape limmerick ever.
-It is impressive, in a way, but not neccessarily desirable.
+It may be likened to a man crafting, with care and consideration, the most perfect rape limerick ever.
+It is impressive, in a way, but not necessarily desirable.